 The publication schedules of actual transactions on this platform could have profound implications for predictability, according to our model.
-To assess this plausibility, we conducted two extensive scraping exercises aimed at quantifying the typical delay between the actual transaction date and the posting date.
+To assess this plausibility, we conducted two extensive scraping exercises aimed at quantifying the delay between the actual transaction date and the posting date.
 Our strategy is to capture real-time transaction posts on the website that have not entered the archival data.7 Transactions obtained through the API interface that are not present in the most recent updated archival dataset represent incremental transactions since the last update.
 For each incremental transaction, we calculate an "entry delay days" variable that equals the number of days between the date the transaction is retrieved from the API endpoint and its actual action date (which is provided in the entry).
-Given that our question is whether information becomes available before the announcement day with headline numbers reported by the federal government.
+This exercise demands massive computational power and data storage.
+Given that our question is whether information becomes available before the announcement day after quarter ends, we conduct daily scraping for a total of around 100 days, which is just a bit longer than 3 months.